isabella232/cascade-assets/README.md

 ### Ruby version

-You may find the detailed step by step instructions here: https://mac.install.guide/ruby/1.html
+You may find the detailed step-by-step instructions here: https://mac.install.guide/ruby/1.html

 If you’re getting the following error when executing “bundle install”:
 ```